Donor due diligence:

 AMS uncovers potential links to activities related to money laundering, terrorist financing, organised crime, fraud, and more.
 When risks are surfaced, it signals the need for a more in-depth investigation to determine whether suspicious activity is indeed occurring.

 In today’s complex regulatory landscape, the importance of AMS cannot be overstated.
 Whether you’re a financial institution, a law firm, or a non-profit, you need to understand the negative news associated with your clients, partners, or donors.
 The consequences of missing this insight can be severe, ranging from reputational damage to regulatory fines.
-In fact, global executives attribute 63% of their company’s market value to its reputation, according to media communications specialists Weber Shandwick.
+In fact, global executives attribute 63% of their company’s market value to its reputation, according to media communications specialist Weber Shandwick.

 How do you identify who’s high-risk?